mkslge/QANotes/testing1.md

 ***Funcational & Non-Functional Testing Types***

 FUNCTIONAL TESTING TYPES:
-Unit Testing - Tests individual functions or methods in isolation

-Integration Testing - Tests interactions between modules or services

-System Testing - Tests the entire system as a whole

-Smoke Testing - Basic tests to check if the build is stable enough for deeper tests

-Sanity Testing - Verifies that functionality works after minor changes

-Regression Testing - Ensures new changes haven't broken existing features

-UAT - Confirms the system meets the bufiness needs and is ready for release
+    -Unit Testing - Tests individual functions or methods in isolation -Integration Testing - Tests interactions between modules or services -System Testing - Tests the entire system as a whole -Smoke Testing - Basic tests to check if the build is stable enough for deeper tests -Sanity Testing - Verifies that functionality works after minor changes -Regression Testing - Ensures new changes haven't broken existing features -UAT - Confirms the system meets the bufiness needs and is ready for release

 NON-FUNCTIONAL TESTING TYPES: